Bittersweet (Blu Cantrell album): Commercial performance

-Bittersweet debuted and peaked at number 37 on the US Billboard 200 in the week ending July 12, 2003, with first week sales of 29,000 units.
+Originally slated for release on December 17, 2002, and then delayed to February 11, 2003, Bittersweet was ultimately released on June 24, 2003.
+It debuted and peaked at number 37 on the US Billboard 200 in the week ending July 12, 2003, with first week sales of 29,000 units.
 A considerable drop from her previous effort So Blu (2001) which had opened at number eight on the chart, it also reached number eight on the Top R&B/Hip-Hop Albums, becoming Cantrell's second top ten album.
 In the United Kingdom, Bittersweet peaked at number 20 in the week of August 31, 2003.
 It was certified silver by the British Phonographic Industry (BPI) on October 3, 2003, followed by a gold certification on July 22, 2013.

+In 2004, BMG and Sony Music Entertainment merged, and L.A.
+Reid, head of BMG's frontline label Arista and the executive who had signed Cantrell, was dismissed in January of that year.
+Following the merger, Arista artists were transferred to other labels and Cantrell, whose contract was up for renewal, was overlooked in the process, resulting in her becoming a free agent.
+She welcomed this outcome, as she felt that the promotion of Bittersweet had been mishandled following Reid's departure, and her loyalty to him had left her inclined to leave the label regardless.
+Consequently, the album became her final release under her recording contract with Arista.